Volunteer at Highlands Biological Station | Garden, Conservation & Outreach Skip to main content

 Highlands Biological Station

-Become part of a passionate community of volunteers and help shape the future of the Highlands Biological Station!
-Whether you’re drawn to native plants, conservation efforts, or simply enjoy spending time outdoors, there’s a rewarding opportunity waiting for you.
+Become part of a passionate community of volunteers and help shape the future of Highlands Biological Station.
+Whether you're drawn to native plants, conservation efforts, or simply enjoy spending time outdoors, there's a rewarding opportunity waiting for you.

-If you don’t see an opportunity that aligns with your skills or interests, we’d love to hear from you!
-Email our University Program Associate, Sarah Vickery (svickery@wcu.edu), to explore additional ways to get involved.
+Don't see an opportunity that fits your skills or interests?
+We'd love to hear from you.
+Email Sarah Vickery to explore additional ways to get involved.

 How to Get Started